RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Is it worth doing an engineering placement?

 A placement isn’t just a year in industry - it’s your chance to put theory into practice, work on projects with real impact and set yourself up for career success.
-Here’s why it’s worth it:
+Our guide to engineering grad schemes explains in more detail how engineering work experience can help you secure a future role.

 SEE THE INDUSTRY IN ACTION